July 2020 Introduction:

 Tuesday June 4, 2002

-Well, what can I say about the Golden Jubilee pop concert last night?
+Well, what can I say about the Party At The Palace pop concert for the Queen’s Golden Jubilee last night?
 One word – WOW!
 When we want to celebrate something, we do it in style!
 It was an excellent concert overall, and the fireworks display that followed was great too.
 I will have to get it on DVD on 1st July when it comes out (plus the classical concert from Saturday, which was also very good).

 The concert started in true style with Brian May performing our national anthem from the roof of Buckingham Palace.
 Talk about iconic, it was an amazing moment that will go down in music history.